 During FY18 we were involved with some 480 young people, the majority of which were existing clients and about 11% were new.

 The high demand for our flexible, non-judgmental services presented an opportunity for our organisation to expand the scope of its services to better cater to the needs of “at risk” youth.
-In August 2013, we engaged the services of St John’s Care (SJC) Reid at their busy Emergency Relief Centre to house and supervises our Outreach workers.
-SJC targets those people experiencing homelessness, vulnerability and disadvantage.
+In May 2021, we engaged the services of Woden Community Service (WCS) to deliver outreach support for at-risk and vulnerable youth across the Canberra region.
 They provide emergency assistance in the form of food, fresh fruit and vegetables.
 They also provide clothing, prescription filling, bus fares, blankets and a limited amount of financial help to meet the basic requirements of daily life.

-The Director of SJC is responsible for the supervision of Raw Potentials’s outreach workers and ensuring they are productive, effective and safe in their endeavours to help disadvantaged youth in our community.
-The Director of SJC and the Outreach workers are invited to attend each monthly YCC Board meeting and present a structured report of the previous month’s activities and outcomes.
+The Director of WCS is responsible for the supervision of Raw Potentials’s outreach workers and ensuring they are productive, effective and safe in their endeavours to help disadvantaged youth in our community.
+The Director of WCS and the Outreach workers are invited to attend each monthly Raw Potential Board meeting and present a structured report of the previous month’s activities and outcomes.

 Georgina Byron(representing the Snow Foundation)